Bar3b0n3s/WoW335aTransportsGuide/Guide.md

 1. Put the model files into the client patch archive.
 2. Put the new `GameObjectDisplayInfo` row into the **client's** DBC, inside that archive.
+3. **Empty the extractor's output first.** Delete its working directory and the old `vmaps/` output.
+   **[VERIFIED]** The extractor refuses to start at all if it finds its own previous working directory — it prints that the output directory is polluted and exits *before extracting anything*, which on a previously-extracted server is what will happen every time.
+It also skips any model whose converted file is already present, so a model re-exported under its old filename is silently kept at the old geometry.
-3. Run the **vmap extractor** against the client.
+4. Run the **vmap extractor** against the client.
 It walks the display info table and extracts every referenced model.
-4. Run the **vmap assembler**.
+5. Run the **vmap assembler**.
 This produces the compiled gameobject model index.
-5. Copy the resulting vmap data — including that index — to the server's data folder.
+6. Copy the resulting vmap data — including that index — to the server's data folder.
-6. Copy the DBC to the server's DBC folder too, so the server has the row.
+7. Copy the DBC to the server's DBC folder too, so the server has the row.
-7. Restart.
+8. Restart.

 **[VERIFIED] If the display id is missing from the compiled index, nothing is logged at all.** The object loads, renders on the client, and has no collision.
 Players walk through the hull and fall